 9. Use inbuilt account options

-For example, within Microsoft Active Directory user properties users can be restricted to the days and hours they are permitted to log in.
+For example, within Microsoft Active Directory user access rights can be restricted to the days and hours they are permitted to log in.

 10. Privileged user access alerts and logging